monoreals/xmpp-servers/README.md

 ## Terms of removal from the list

-1. Inactive servers, servers with closed registration can be removed from the list.
-Servers can be returned back
+**1. Inactive servers, servers with closed registration can be removed from the list.
+Servers can be returned back**

-2. The server can be excluded at the request of the server administrator
+**2. The server can be excluded at the request of the server administrator**